waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # NPC Interactions
 - **Non-Battling NPCs:** Not all moving NPCs are trainers.
 If an NPC's dialogue repeats without initiating a battle after multiple interaction attempts (direct, line-of-sight), they are likely a non-battling character.
 Do not get stuck in an interaction loop; update markers and move on.
+- **TRUST THE GAME STATE OVER MEMORY:** After experiencing severe hallucinations (e.g., battling a non-existent trainer, being in the wrong location), it is a critical, non-negotiable directive to always trust the raw Game State Information as the absolute source of truth.
+My own memory or interpretation of events is unreliable and must be discarded if it contradicts the game state.